PG&E Rates Up 127%.

 Both Charges.

-El Dorado Hills homeowners on Pioneer Community Energy are paying a Pioneer generation charge and a PG&E delivery charge every single month.
+El Dorado Hills homeowners on Pioneer Community Energy pay a Pioneer generation charge and a PG&E delivery charge every month.
 Solar alone reduces one.
 GridGen with a Powerwall 3 reduces both — by up to 80% on the delivery side.
 The cost to find out if your home qualifies is zero.

 Submit your info in 60 seconds.
-We'll build a proposal showing your current Pioneer + PG&E charges next to every program — prepaid lease, PPA, and GridGen if you're a Pioneer customer.
+We will build a proposal showing your current Pioneer and PG&E charges next to every program — prepaid lease, PPA, and GridGen if you are a Pioneer customer.

-Download Free Guide →Learn about solar + battery systems that cut your PG&E delivery charges and keep your EDH home running during El Dorado County PSPS outages.
+NorCal Solar Hub →Learn about solar plus battery systems that cut your PG&E delivery charges and keep your EDH home running during El Dorado County PSPS outages.
 Tesla Powerwall, SolarEdge, and Enphase options available.

 Explore Battery Options →